-• Free disk space: For an upgrade to succeed, a minimum of 700MB must be free on the / (root) partition, and at least 600MB must be free on the /logs partition.
-To confirm the available free disk space, use the System > Traffic Managers page of the Admin UI.
+• Free disk space: For an upgrade to succeed, a minimum of 2.7 GB must be free on the /logs partition.
+To confirm your current disk usage, use the System > Traffic Managers page of the Admin UI.

 Note: Pulse Secure recommends you backup your configuration as a precaution before upgrading a Traffic Manager.
 Use the System > Backup page to create a snapshot of your current configuration that you can restore later if necessary.